Controlling swallow-worts the sustainable way

 Five potential insect biological control agents were selected for further testing: the leaf-feeding moths Abrostola asclepiadis and Hypena opulenta, the leaf-feeding beetle Chrysolina aurichalcea asclepiadis, the root-feeding beetle Chrysochus (Eumolpus) asclepiadeus and the seed-feeding fly Euphranta connexa.

-The University of Rhode Island (URI) assessed the host range of C. aurichalcea ssp. asclepiadis and found that it wasn’t sufficiently specific.
-In contrast, we tested H. opulenta and A. asclepiadis with more than 80 plant species and found that they could only develop on Vincetoxicum spp.
-H. opulenta was first released in eastern Canada in 2014 and in eastern United States in August 2017.
+The University of Rhode Island (URI) confirmed the narrow host range of H. opulenta and first releases were made in eastern Canada in 2014 and in the eastern United States in August 2017.
 Monitoring is ongoing.

-In our studies at CABI, in collaboration with URI, C. asclepiadeus from Ukraine was able to develop on several native North American Asclepias species and occasionally on Apocynum cannabinum and Cephalanthus occidentalis under no-choice conditions (offering one plant species at a time).
-The beetle could also occasionally attack the North American plants, A. tuberosa and A. incarnata, when Vincetoxicum was present.
+In our studies at CABI, in collaboration with URI, C. asclepiadeus from Ukraine was able to develop on several native North American (NA) Asclepias species under no-choice conditions (offering one plant species at a time) and also occasionally attack the NA A. tuberosa and A. incarnata when Vincetoxicum was present.

 Currently, no work can be conducted in Ukraine.
 So, we have re-started work with a C. asclepiadeus population from France.
 This population, which was tested to some degree by the European Biological Control Laboratory (USDA-ARS-EBCL), is different at a subspecies level from the Ukrainian population, but the host range seems to be very similar.
 In 2018, an open-field test was conducted at CABI Switzerland, exposing Apo. cannabinum, Asc. incarnata, Asc. syriaca and V. hirundinaria.
 Adult beetles, feeding and larval development were only observed on swallow-wort which indicates a narrow host range of the beetle under field conditions.
 With these encouraging results, we decided to proceed with the host range testing of the French population in collaboration with EBCL.

 Euphranta connexa is only found on V. hirundinaria (white swallow-wort) in Europe.
 However, V. nigrum and V. rossicum also proved to be suitable hosts in our tests.
 Of the 20 non-target species tested so far, four received eggs under no-choice conditions.
-We have started to conduct egg transfer and larval development tests with these species, but the methods need improving.
-We plan to continue oviposition and development tests and to conduct choice tests with species on which development occurred.
+Work with E. connexa is challenging owing to the difficulties to synchronize the production of fruits on both test and control plants and oviposition of the fly.
+In view of limited funding, we are currently concentrating our work on C. asclepiadeus.

 University of Toronto, Canada